l0s/developing-data-products_pitch/index.md

 ## Conclusion

-Because the monthly searches do not follow the same distribution as daily cost there may be undervalued search terms.
+Because the search frequencies do not follow the same distribution as cost there may be undervalued search terms.
 This application will help identify those segments.

 https://macasaet.shinyapps.io/developing-data-products_pitch/